 Hi!
 It’s been a while, I don’t know where the weeks are going!
 To be honest the reason for the longer break between posts hasn’t been anything more than that this is a post that I really wanted to write but, although I’ve it written in my head many times, actually putting the words down on the screen was more challenging than I thought it would be.

-I’m not going to go into all the different types of MS here as that’s not what this blog post is about, but my husband has primary progressive MS, meaning that his symptoms will get progressively worse.
-The rate at which that progression happens is unknown but at the moment, keeping fingers crossed and all that, the progression has been fairly slow since his diagnosis.
+I’m not going to go into all the different types of MS here, as that’s not what this blog post is about, but my husband has primary progressive MS, meaning that his symptoms will get progressively worse.
+The rate at which that progression happens is unknown but at the moment, keeping everything crossed, the progression has been fairly slow since his diagnosis.
 MS is very individual so it can be hard to generalise about the way in which it affects people with the condition, as it is different for each person.

 As parents the main issue for us is my husband’s unsteadiness on his feet, especially when it comes to the stairs.
 He can’t manage the stairs whilst carrying our son.
 He can also suddenly become unsteady on his feet.
 This means that whilst our little man still needs carrying everywhere my husband cannot look after him on his own, so on the odd occasion that I have gone out without our little man, a family member will come over to be with them both, doing any necessary carrying.

-He also finds walking long distances difficult and is fairly slow so we know that in the future when our little man is on his feet and at the stage where he has potential to just run off, my husband won’t be able to be the one running after him – it’ll have to be me.
-This has the added bonus in that it just means I’ll have to get fit (high time!) whilst hoping that we have a very good little boy who won’t just run off!
-But we know what toddlers can be like… so it’s just something that we’re already aware of so that we can manage it when the time comes.
+He also finds walking long distances difficult and is fairly slow.
+So, we know that in the future when our little man is on his feet and at the stage where he has potential to just run off, my husband won’t be able to be the one running after him – it’ll have to be me.
+This has the added bonus in that it just means I’ll have to get fit (high time!), whilst hoping that we have a very good little boy who won’t just run off!
+But we know what toddlers can be like, so it’s just something that we’re already aware of in order that we can manage it when the time comes.

-Then there’s the fact that once a week he has to inject himself with some medication that can make him feel quite rotten the following day.
-He tends to take this on a Friday night so sometimes he can feel quite ill on Saturday – this weekend being no exception – although I have to say it didn’t stop him from doing anything.
+Then there’s the fact that once a week he has to inject himself with medication that can make him feel quite rough the following day.
+He tends to take this on a Friday night, so sometimes he can feel quite ill on Saturday – this weekend being no exception – although I have to say it didn’t stop him from doing anything.
 Sometimes he feels absolutely fine, as with many things with his MS, it is unpredictable.

-To be honest, I feel so very lucky; one, to be with my husband in the first place; two, to be with someone who, although he has a condition which can place limitations on certain things, is determined to live his life to the full despite this; and three, to have such a great dad for our little man, you see, although there are some restrictions about what he can and can’t do, he is still such a loving, caring and involved dad to our little boy.
+To be honest, I feel so very lucky.
+One: to be with my husband in the first place.
+Two: to be with someone who, although he has a condition which can place limitations on certain things, is determined to live his life to the full despite this.
+And three: to have such a great dad for our little man.
+Although there are some restrictions about what he can and can’t do, he is still such a loving, caring and involved dad to our little boy.